- cap is up to 15 cm broad, golden yellow to orange-red, smooth, sticky, slimy when wet.

-- older speciments are deep chestnut-red.
+- older specimens are deep chestnut-red.

-- flesh in cap flushes faintly lilac.
+- flesh in cap flushes faintly lilac when cut.

 - grows in groups near larch trees.

 - has a mild taste and odor; peel away the slimy skin layer before cooking, since it is known to cause gastro-intestinal upset.